 Are you interested in becoming a better teacher?
 Do you have questions about developing classes, text, kits, or visual aids?
 Or do you have questions about the practical aspects of teaching, finances, contracts, time management or proposals?
-Then The Art of Teaching Embroidery is for you.
+Then our Individual Correspondence Course The Art of Teaching Embroidery is for you.

 You will be assigned one of six EGA certified teachers, who will help you with your questions and problems.
 Upon completion of this course, you should feel better qualified to tackle the certification process, if that is your goal, and you will have developed competencies to teach needlework more effectively at any level.